python-boilerplate/uv-template/docs/features/environment.md

 ---

-## How Environment Loading Works in This Project
+## How environment loading works in this project

 ### **Stage-based Environment Selection**